jaquobia/sbi/README.md

 # Installing
 TODO - binary installation
+SBI relies on `steamcmd` for downloading mods from the workshop, without it, updating a collection will do nothing.
 Until an official method for installing is put together, you will just have to rely on the good 'ol `git clone -b rust https://github.com/jaquobia/sbi.git` and `cargo install --path ./sbi`.
 Make sure `$CARGO_HOME/bin` is in your PATH.